Bluedot-Innovation/documentation/docs/integrations/Attentive/Quick Start.md

 ### From Attentive’s Marketplace

-From Attentive’s market place search for Rezolve and follow the steps to install the app.
+From Attentive’s market place search for Rezolve (formerly Bluedot) and follow the steps to install the app.

 ![Attentive marketplace Install Bluedot Integration](../../assets/Attentive-marketplace-bluedot-integration-1024x529.png)